Ko Kyung-pyo: 2010–2014: Beginnings and SNL Korea

-Go Kyung-pyo initially planned to join the military but postponed it after passing an open audition for a drama.
-He portrayed Bong Il-tae in the drama Jungle Fish 2 (KBS, 2010), marking his debut as an actor while studying in the Film Department at Konkuk University.

-Starting in 2011, he became a cast member of the live sketch comedy show Saturday Night Live Korea for its first three seasons.
+In 2010, Ko initially planned to complete his mandatory military service but postponed it after passing an open audition for a drama.
+He then portrayed Bong Il-tae in the drama Jungle Fish 2 (2010), marking his debut as an actor while at university.
+He became a cast member of the live sketch comedy show Saturday Night Live Korea for its first three seasons from 2011 to 2012.
 He then featured in the sitcom Standby (2012).

-His role as the clumsy student teacher Go Byeong-sin in the "Escape" segment of the film Horror Stories 2 (2013) caught the attention of director Kim Byung-wook, leading to a leading role in Potato Star 2013QR3 (2013).
-He gained recognition for his friendly image and resemblance to Olaf.

-Since then, he has featured in the dramas My Cute Guys (2013) and Naeil's Cantabile (2014).
+His role as the clumsy student teacher Ko Byeong-sin in a segment titled "Escape" of the film Horror Stories 2 (2013) caught the attention of director Kim Byung-wook who gave him a leading role in the sitcom Potato Star 2013QR3 (2013).
+He gained recognition for his friendly image and resemblance to Olaf, the snowman from the Frozen film franchise.
+He then featured in dramas My Cute Guys (2013) and Naeil's Cantabile (2014).